Canada–New Zealand relations: Trade and investment

-The Canadian and New Zealand Consulates offer advice to New Zealand businesses interested in forming partnerships with Canada, investing in Canada or setting up a business in Canada.
-In the same way they help to connect Canadian business people who wish to sell their goods and services to New Zealand with potential local partners and assist Canadian companies looking to invest in New Zealand.

 There is mass trade between Canada and New Zealand that has proven reliable to both countries making it an important and stable base for a long-lasting relationship.
 In 2011, bilateral trade levels totalled (CAD) $932 million.
 Canadian exports to New Zealand amounted to $382 million, with fertilizers, machinery, meat, books, electrical equipment and wood products being Canada's top exports.
 Meat and wine were New Zealand's top exports to Canada.

 Canada's main exports to New Zealand included aircraft, electrical equipment, machinery and fertilizers for 2006.
 Canada's leading imports from New Zealand include meat, dairy products, agricultural machinery and wine.
 New Zealand offers many opportunities for Canadian companies particularly in energy, extractive industries, telecommunications and food products.

 Canada was New Zealand's 12th largest export destination and 14th largest trading partner in the year ended December 2006 with exports of NZ$553 million.
 There are significant Canadian investments in New Zealand, particularly McCains and communications company Stratos Global Corporation.
-New Zealand companies in Canada include Tait Electronics, Michael Hill Jeweller, Peace Software and Glidepath.
+New Zealand companies in Canada include Tait Electronics, Michael Hill Jeweller, Fonterra, Peace Software and Glidepath.